-In recent years, and especially during the COVID-19 pandemic, agencies increasingly have used widely available, internet-based videoconferencing software to engage with the public.6 By reducing some barriers that people-especially members of historically underserved communities-encounter, virtual public engagement can help broaden participation in agency rulemakings.7 This Recommendation encourages agencies to offer virtual options when they determine
+In recent years, and especially during the COVID-19 pandemic, agencies increasingly have used widely available, internet-based videoconferencing software to engage with the public.
+By reducing some barriers that people-especially members of historically underserved communities-encounter, virtual public engagement can help broaden participation in agency rulemakings.
 This Recommendation encourages agencies to offer virtual options when they determine it would be beneficial to hold a public rulemaking engagement or directly engage with specific people and organizations.
 It also offers best practices for planning, improving notice of, and

-4 Kazia Nowacki, Virtual Public Engagement in Agency Rulemaking 5-6 (Mar.
-30, 2023) (draft report to the Admin.
+&lt;sup>4 Kazia Nowacki, Virtual Public Engagement in Agency Rulemaking 5-6 (May 25, 2023) (report to the Admin.
 Conf. of the U.S.).

-5 See Admin.
+&lt;sup>5 See Admin.
 Conf. of the U.S., Recommendation 2014-4, "Ex Parte" Communications in Informal Rulemaking, 79 Fed.
 Reg.
 35,993 (June 25, 2014).

-6 This mirrors developments with respect to the use of virtual hearings in agency adjudication.
+&lt;sup>6 This mirrors developments with respect to the use of virtual hearings in agency adjudication.
 See Admin.
 Conf. of the U.S., Recommendation 2021-6, Public Access to Agency Adjudicative Proceedings, 87 Fed.
 Reg.
 1715 (Jan.
 12, 2022); Admin.
 Conf. of the U.S., Recommendation 2021-4, Virtual Hearings in Agency Adjudication, 86 Fed.
 Reg.
 36,083 (July 8, 2021).

-7 Kazia Nowacki, Virtual Public Engagement in Agency Rulemaking (May 11, 2023) (report to the Admin.
+&lt;sup>7 Kazia Nowacki, Virtual Public Engagement in Agency Rulemaking (May 25, 2023) (report to the Admin.
 Conf. of the U.S.).